siqi-wang915/siqi-wang915.github.io/_pages/about.md

 - *2024.10*: &nbsp;🎉🎉 I complete the paper about TPMS structure and bird strike and submit to Aerospace science and technology!
 - *2024.08*: &nbsp;🎉🎉 The paper about super-element condensation method from my friend Zhe Yang is accepted by Journal of Mechanical Strength (In Chinese)!
 - *2024.06*: &nbsp;🎉🎉 The paper about model updating from my friend Jinhui Li is accepted by Mathematics!
-- *2024.05*: &nbsp;🎉🎉 My paper is accepted by aerospace!
+- *2024.05*: &nbsp;🎉🎉 My paper about multiple-bird-strike is accepted by Aerospace!
-- *2024.04*: &nbsp;🎉🎉 I complete the paper about bird strike and submit to Aerospace!
+- *2024.04*: &nbsp;🎉🎉 I complete the paper about multiple-bird-strike and submit to Aerospace!
 - *2023.10*: &nbsp;🎉🎉 I join Aero Engine Academy of China as a research assistant for CAE software development.
 - *2022.09*: &nbsp;🎉🎉 I join the Centre for Advanced Machine Design and Data Analytics (CAMDDA) and supervised by Prof. Baoqiang Zhang.
 - *2022.06*: &nbsp;🎉🎉 I receive my bachelor's degree from Hunan University!